-When you’re over the age of 30 or 40, you don’t have the benefit of time and you have lost the invincible feeling that comes with being a young and carefree teenager.
+When you’re over the age of 50 or 60, you don’t have the benefit of time and you have lost the invincible feeling that comes with being a young and carefree teenager.

 You can take surf lessons, absorb yourself in surf culture, and benefit from the stress relief and the joys that go hand-in-hand with learning to surf.
-As long as you keep your expectations realistic and don’t expect too much, there’s no reason why you can’t learn to surf and have a lot of fun over the age of 60.
+As long as you keep your expectations realistic, there’s no reason why you can’t learn to surf and have a lot of fun over the age of 60.

-The first step in learning to surf is to take surf lessons.
+The first step in learning to surf when you are older is to take surf lessons.
 It’s not like learning to speak a new language or play the piano, though.

-But if you want to stay safe, avoid too many wipeouts, and maximize the time that you spend on the waves, keep the following tips in mind:
+But if you want to stay safe and maximize the time that you spend on the waves, keep the following tips in mind:

 Stay in Shape

 You need to be in decent physical shape to surf, and if you’re a fully-fledged adult who has been working in offices, eating an unhealthy diet, and exercising infrequently, that might not be the case.

 If you are out of shape you may want to start with building your core and your upper body by performing ab exercises (planks, sit ups, leg raises) and upper body exercises (push-ups, bench presses, military presses).

 Stay active, keep your fitness levels high, and if you’re not already a strong swimmer then start improving!

 Get Comfortable on the Water

 Maybe they are decent swimmers.
 Maybe they have some experience on a skateboard.

-But they are rarely comfortable in the ocean and this can be a tricky transition to master.
+But they are rarely in the ocean and this can be a tricky transition to master.
 You need to be comfortable with the ocean, as you will be getting very familiar with it over the next few months.

-Get the Right Equipment
+Get the Right Surfboard

 When a child/teenager gets started with a hobby, they usually rely on their parents and will often get the most basic equipment that money can buy.

 When an adult does it, they’ll throw all of their disposable income at their new hobby and will own half the surf shop before they even tackle their first wave.
 By all means, buy some high-quality surf equipment, but don’t go overboard.

 Surfing can be a relatively inexpensive sport if you play your cards right.
 A good longboard can last you for years and a wetsuit will last even longer.

-Don’t Fear Failure
+Don’t Fear Failure (Or The Wipe Out)

 Practice makes perfect, but if you’re too focused on vanity, you could miss some vital lessons.
 Don’t run before you can walk; don’t stand before you can lie.

 The only way to flatten the learning curve, increase your skill level, and become the laidback, YouTube-worthy surfer you want to be is to practice, practice, and practice!

 Remember That You’re Not Alone

 It’s often said that surfing is a young man’s sport, but while that might be true for the superstars who break world records and win gold medals, it’s not true for the average surfer.

 There is also a huge number of older adults and retired people who have always dreamed of surfing but have never had the time, money, or confidence.
 You will encounter all ages on the beach and in the surf, and the beauty of the surfing community is that everyone is embraced with open arms.

 Summary: Why it’s Never Too Late to Start Surfing

-Sure, there are limitations and you may face more challenges as an older adult than you would have done as a teenager, but it’s definitely not out of the question.
+There may be limitations and you may face more challenges as an older adult than you would have done as a teenager, but it’s definitely not out of the question.